gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 or arbitrary file disclosure.

-Vectors will also be recurisve; "compromise my laptop" is both a vector to getting my credentials, and also somethign which needs specific technical vectors to accomplish.
+Vectors will also be recurisve; "compromise my laptop" is both a vector to getting my credentials, and also something which needs specific technical vectors to accomplish.
 Your list of vectors will probably be long, really long.
 That's ok..
 You are *not* making a list of everything you're going to need to fix, you're making of list of potential ways your assets could be compromised.